A Child Called It Movie

 Scientific or Theoretical Perspective

 From a psychological standpoint, "A Child Called 'It'" provides insight into the effects of severe childhood trauma.
-According to the American Psychological Association, childhood abuse can lead to long-term consequences, including post-traumatic stress disorder (PTSD), depression, anxiety, and difficulties in forming healthy relationships.
+Plus, according to the American Psychological Association, childhood abuse can lead to long-term consequences, including post-traumatic stress disorder (PTSD), depression, anxiety, and difficulties in forming healthy relationships.
 Pelzer's memoir illustrates these effects through his descriptions of fear, isolation, and the constant need to be on guard.

 Common Mistakes or Misunderstandings